Eve-C-2/wed11amGroup6/use-cases/uc-top-cities-district.md

 ### Preconditions
 The SQL database is connected.

-The database contains valid city data.
+The database contains valid population data.

 ### Success End Condition
 The system displays a list of the top N cities in a district sorted by population (descending), showing columns:  Name, Country, District, and Population.